Sails (Part 2)

 Blueprint API

-Once the articles api has been created I can use the Blueprint API to create article items.
+Once the articles API was created, I used the Blueprint API to create article items.
+I navigated to http://localhost:1337/articles.

 /articles